 Shark feeding in Bora Bora: Pros & Cons

 Before you book your shark adventure, here’s all the info you need to know to make an informed decision about whether or not you’d like to support shark feeding tours (cause yes, most of the tours still feed the sharks here so they can stay around).
 Many people debate the ethics of shark feeding so here are all the pros & cons:

 - Shark tourism is getting more and more popular generating money to hire locals and give them a stable income.

 - It also helps to show locals that there’s more money to make in shark tourism than in the shark finning industry preventing them from illegal shark hunting.
 Sidenote: Ever heard of the shark fin soup?
 In some countries, people kill sharks only for their fins and sell them as the ultimate exquisite delicacy.
 However, the whole giant animal dies and only a tiny part of it gets used.

 - Swimming with sharks raises awareness and increases compassion for them.
 It can also inspire travelers to push their governments to put more effort into ocean conservation and watch out more for illegal fishing practices.

 - And, well… it’s once in a lifetime thrilling experience swimming with sharks in their natural habitat.

 - Many scientists claim that shark baiting/chumming – the process of feeding sharks with dead fish and fish scraps can change the shark’s natural behavior and disturb the natural order of the food chain.
 It might make them associate humans with food, become aggressive to humans, and maybe even attack people when they have no food for them.

-If you’re a bit confused now, we suggest looking for responsible tour operators that track and follow groups of sharks from a close distance.
+If you’re a bit confused now, I suggest looking for responsible tour operators that track and follow groups of sharks from a close distance.
 Sharks have predictable movement patterns so it’s easy to spot them at certain locations even without needing to attract them with food.